Jrmromao/prompt-craft/docs/launch-priorities.md

-# PromptCraft MVP Launch Priorities
+# PromptHive MVP Launch Priorities

-A prioritized checklist of features and tasks to complete before launching the first version of PromptCraft.
+A prioritized checklist of features and tasks to complete before launching the first version of PromptHive.

 ---